-If you are unable to access the ExplorEC portal, fill out the Early Study Aspirations application and submit your complete application to Jamie Austin, Early College and Program Coordinator at USM.
+If you are unable to access the ExplorEC portal, please contact Jamie Austin, Early College and Program Coordinator at USM.

-Visit the Apply page on this website for registration and application forms and instructions for all programs.
+Visit the Apply page on this website for registration and application instructions for all programs.

-The cost of a USM course taken through Early Study Aspirations or Dual Enrollment is less than the standard cost of a course for a USM student.
+The cost of a USM course taken through Early Study Aspirations or Concurrent Enrollment is less than the standard cost of a course for a USM student.

-- Dual Enrollment courses are $75 per course.
+- Concurrent Enrollment courses are tuition-free for Maine high school students.
 Some courses may have additional fees.
 Some students will be required to purchase their textbooks as well.

-Some high schools will cover partial or full additional costs of USM Early Study Aspirations, Dual Enrollment, or Project ASPIRE courses.
+Some high schools will cover partial or full additional costs (such as the cost of textbooks) of USM Early Study Aspirations, Concurrent Enrollment, or Project ASPIRE courses.
 Students are encouraged to contact their high school counselor to find out whether their school covers Early College charges and fees.

-Non-Maine residents (whether out-of-state or international students) are permitted to participate in the Early Study Aspirations, Dual Enrollment, and Project ASPIRE courses.
+Non-Maine residents (whether out-of-state or international students) are permitted to participate in the Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE courses.
 However, non-resident students do not qualify for State of Maine funding for Early College programs.
-Non-resident students are responsible for the full costs of Early Study Aspirations, Dual Enrollment, and Project ASPIRE courses.
-All course fees must be paid in order for course credit to be issued.
+Non-resident students are responsible for the full costs of Early Study Aspirations, Concurrent Enrollment, and Project ASPIRE courses.
+All course costs must be paid in order for course credit to be issued.

 Outside the University of Maine System: Students seeking to transfer Early College credits to institutions outside of the University of Maine System should consult with the Registrar and/or Transfer Affairs office at the university to which they are transferring.
 Use this credit transfer tool to see if certain colleges and universities will accept and award transfer credit for USM Early College courses.